 The bar chart and table indicate the risks and volatility of an investment in the fund by showing how the fund has performed in the past.
-The bar chart shows changes in the performance of the fund's Class A shares from calendar year to calendar year.
-The table shows the average annual total returns for each class of the fund over time and compares these returns to the returns of Bloomberg U.S. Municipal High Yield Bond Index,.
+The bar chart shows changes in the performance of the fund from calendar year to calendar year.
+The table shows the average annual total returns for the fund over time and compares these returns to the returns of the Bloomberg U.S. Municipal High Yield Bond Index a broad-based measure of market performance that has characteristics relevant to the fund's investment strategies.